biancamacias/nyu-ai-project1/README.md

 $ git commit -m "fixed bug in function loop"
 ```

-# How to push changes after you've committed.
+## How to push changes after you've committed

 1. If you've never pushed to the repo, first set upstream to origin.
 ```